siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 + `temp` of type `double`

 ### Sources
-Sources allow you to receive events via multiple transports and with various data formats into streams for processing.
+Sources receive events via multiple transports and in various data formats, and direct them into streams for processing.

-Source let you define a mapping to convert the incoming event from its native data format (such as `JSON`, `TEXT`, `XML`, etc) to Siddhi Event, when customization to such mappings is not provided Siddhi assumes that the arriving event adhere to a predefined format based on the stream definition and the selected message format.
+A source configuration allows you to define a mapping in order to convert each incoming event from its native data format to a Siddhi event.
+When customizations to such mappings are not provided, Siddhi assumes that the arriving event adheres to the predefined format based on the stream definition and the selected message format. </br>

 **Purpose**

-Source provides a way to Siddhi consume events from external systems and map the events to adhere to the associated stream.
+Source allows Siddhi to consume events from external systems, and map the events to adhere to the associated stream.

 **Syntax**

-To configure a stream to consume events via a source, add the source configuration to a stream definition by adding the `@source` annotation with the required parameter values.
+To configure a stream that consumes events via a source, add the source configuration to a stream definition by adding the `@source` annotation with the required parameter values.
 The source syntax is as follows:
 ```sql
 @source(type='source_type', static.option.key1='static_option_value1', static.option.keyN='static_option_valueN',